The Start

 Many people wrestle with God’s call for some years before finally deciding to mention it to their vicar.
 There is nothing right or wrong about this and no perfect timescale.
 But do remember that there are age limits.
 Don’t leave it too late!

 If your vicar thinks that you should explore further, they will send you to meet with someone from the Vocations Team.
 This is normally done by contacting the Vocations Office.
-They will ask a few basic questions about your age and where you live etc, then arrange for you to meet the DDOV (Director of Ordinands and Vocations), or occasionally one of our team of ADDOs.
+They will ask a few basic questions about your age and where you live etc, then arrange for you to meet the DDV (Director of Vocations), or occasionally one of our team of ADDOs.
 (ADDO stands for "Assistant Diocesan Director of Ordinands").
-We have around a dozen Assistant DDOs spread across the Diocese and will try to arrange for you to meet someone fairly near to where you live, although many meetings can be via Zoom.
+We have around twenty Assistant DDOs spread across the Diocese and will try to arrange for you to meet someone fairly near to where you live, although many meetings can be via Zoom.

-After the first meeting, if the DDOV thinks you should begin the discernment process, they will ask the Vocations Office to send you an “Enquirer’s Form” for you to complete.
-When the office receives that form they will arrange for references to be taken, normally including your vicar, a work referee, and someone who knows your from your church.
+After the first meeting, if the DDV thinks you should begin the discernment process, they will ask the Vocations Office to send you an “Enquirer’s Form” for you to complete.
+When the office receives that form they will arrange for references to be taken, normally including your vicar, a work referee, and someone who knows you from your church.
+An enhanced DBS check is also required before proceeding.

 When your references have been received, assuming there’s no significant problem raised by them, you will begin to see your ADDO and continue to see them regularly (every few weeks) through the process.
 They will want to explore every aspect of your life with you.